jvalrog/atmega-scheduler/Readme.md

 With this scheduler you can run any function at any time, every day.
 It uses Timer1 available on most micros.

-- Configuring the scheduler is done by defined constants in header file `atmega-scheduler.h`:
+- Configuring the scheduler is done by defined constants in header file `atmega-scheduler.h`.
+By default it's preconfigured for 16Mhz, like the Arduino:

 	- Set the Timer1 prescaler